flinker-app/docsfx/docs/ifc-viewer-data-extension-for-power-bi.md

 ![Set privacy level to Organizational](/_media/privacy-levels-for-api-for-access-web-content-in-power-bi.png)

+### Apply changes and refresh data

+After configuring the parameters and privacy settings:

+1. Click **Apply Changes** if Power BI does not start loading automatically.

+> [!NOTE]
+> The initial load can take several minutes (or longer for very large models) while the IFC API processes and optimizes the model for Power BI.
+Once the API has finished processing and the optimized data is stored in the report, subsequent opens or refreshes load much faster.

 ### When to choose IFC API

 - You work with large, complex IFCs and hit memory or refresh limits.